ConstructCommunity/awesome-construct/c2vsc3.md

 ```

 # Notes
-About C3, we always compare features of the c3runtime
+We always compare features of the Constrcut 2 and the c2runtime and Construct 3 and the c3runtime.